 Upon an NVCC Automatic Conversion, the Bank reserves the right not to deliver some or all, as applicable, of the Common Shares issuable or deliverable thereupon to any person whom the Bank has reason to believe is an Ineligible Person or any person who, by virtue of the operation of the NVCC Automatic Conversion, would become a Significant Shareholder through the acquisition of Common Shares.
-In such circumstances, the Bank will attempt to facilitate the sale of such Common Shares.
+In such circumstances, the Bank or its transfer agent will attempt to facilitate the sale of such Common Shares.
 Those sales (if any) may be made at any time and at any price.
-The Bank will not be subject to any liability for failure to sell such Common Shares on behalf of such persons or at any particular price on any particular day.
+The Bank or its transfer agent will not be subject to any liability for failure to sell such Common Shares on behalf of such persons or at any particular price on any particular day.